mikifriki/Divination-Cards/README.md

 npm install ... npm run client-install respectively

 # Start project with
-To start the server and client use :
+To start the server and client use:
+>npm run start-all

+To start both in Development mode run:
->npm run start,
+>npm run start dev

-To r
+See the root package.json for more scripts.
 ## Built With

 * [Node.js](https://nodejs.org/en/) - Used as the base for the server.